 I was what they call a “hybrid mom”.
 The so-called balance of a demanding career in Marketing & Business Development and two kids and a husband at home.
 In 2008, I made the surprisingly easy decision to quit my career and stay home with my action-packed twin boys (then 3 years old).
-I often say that I “traded the Corporate Ladder for Snakes & Ladders” — and in the process realized I no longer feel like a mad headless chicken flailing in circles.
-In 2009, our family moved to Switzerland and spent a year falling in love with Europe.
-Our hearts are still there…
+After a year of living in Switzerland and falling in love with the beauty of Europe, we moved to the US to pursue my husband’s dream job.

 CONTRARY TO WHAT YOUR MIND SAYS, YOU ARE DESIGNED TO BE THIN